fantasycalendar/FoundryVTT-Tagger/README.md

 ### Clear All Tags

-Removes all tags from a PlaceableObject
+Removes all tags from a PlaceableObject or Document

 `Tagger.clearAllTags(PlaceableObject|Document|Array)`